Planes, trains & Automobiles

 If you don’t want to travel on your own then a group tour might suit.
-Most countries have tour companies that include the transport, accommodation, most (if not all) meals and entrance fee to sights.
+Most countries have tour companies that include the transport (mostly bus), accommodation, most (if not all) meals and entrance fee to sights.
 There are a number of tour companies, Contiki, Trafalgar Holidays, Intrepid Travel, Top Deck Travel, Cosmos to name a few.
 Tours can be for a few days to a couple of months.

 One of the best ways to see things and to get out and walk.
 Walking can take you to many places so don’t forget your walking shoes!

 There is plenty of local transport available that you can add to your days out while walking.
 Tuc tucs, trams, etc. getting around on local transport is often one of the cheapest forms of transport.
 With a little bit of research on your destination you can find out what local transport is available.
 Combining walking and local transport will help you to explore and experience and immerse yourself in to where you currently are.

 Read our Transport/Travel blogs